AndyAYu/FoodieGram/README.md

-# FoodieGram
 ![FoodieGram](./wireframe/logogit.jpg)

 [FoodieGram](https://foodiegram-aa.herokuapp.com/)

-## Background and Overview
+## Overview
-FoodieGram is a social media app for foodies.
-Allows you to connect with friends and share your favorite restaurants in town.
+FoodieGram is a social media app for foodies to connect with friends and share favorite restaurants in town.

 ## Technologies and Technical Challenges